WebAssembly/design/Modules.md

 A module contains:
 * a set of [imports and exports](Modules.md#imports-and-exports);
+* an optional start method name or index;
 * a section defining [linear memory](Modules.md#linear-memory-section);
 * a section containing [code](Modules.md#code-section);
 * after the MVP, sections containing [debugging/symbol information](Tooling.md) or